-These are just a few influential women who have become pillars of strength and inspiration in the fight for gender equality and Meghan Markle has become another distinguished advocate for women’s rights after the royal tour to Africa with Prince Harry, the Duke of Sussex.
+These are just a few influential women who have become pillars of strength and inspiration in the fight for gender equality.
+Meghan Markle has stepped up as another advocate for women’s rights who is using her influence and reach to shine a light on gender-based violence.

-Although supporting charitable causes is not new to Meghan or the Royals, her recent visit to South Africa resonated with locals and the rest of the world because she used it as an opportunity to highlight gender-based violence, a profound issue that’s been making headlines around the world as the war on women intensifies.
+Although supporting charitable causes is not new to Meghan or the Royals, her visit to South Africa resonated with locals and the rest of the world because she used it as an opportunity to highlight gender-based violence, a devastating crisis that’s been making headlines as the war on women intensifies.

-Harry and Meghan, otherwise known as the Duke and Duchess of Sussex, began their royal tour in Cape Town where they visited a number of organizations and community projects.
+Harry and Meghan, a.k.a. the Duke and Duchess of Sussex, began their royal tour in Cape Town where they visited a number of organizations and community projects.

 While standing between a group of Mbokodo girls and community members, Meghan proclaimed, “While I’m here with my husband as a member of the royal family, I want you to know that for me, I am here with you as a mother, as a wife, as a woman, as a woman of color, and as your sister.”

 This heartfelt declaration set the tone for the rest of her visit.